edofrederix/briscola/doc/chapters/5_twoPhase.md

 ## Two-phase solvers

-Briscola has dedicated two-phase solvers that are colocated or staggered and use Runge-Kutta or CNAB time integration (see [Chapter 4](./4_finiteVolume.md)).
+Briscola has dedicated two-phase solvers that are colocated or staggered and use Runge-Kutta (supporting multi-step) time integration (see [Chapter 4](./4_finiteVolume.md)).
 The solution algorithm in these solvers is the same.
 First, the volume fraction equation is solved as discussed above in the `twoPhase.correct()` function call.
 Given a new solution for $\alpha^{n+1}$, a new density field is computed and interpolated to faces, either staggered or colocated.
 Next, a momentum equation predictor is solved.
 However, as opposed to single-phase solvers, this momentum equation has a variable density that cannot be absorbed in the pressure and viscosity.
 Thus, the variable density remains as a coefficient in the right-hand side of the momentum equation, which is written in a 'non-conservative' formulation.
 Moreover, the density now also appears in the pressure equation which is of the form

 $\nabla\cdot\left(\frac{1}{\rho}\nabla p\right) =
     \frac{\nabla \cdot \mathbf{u^\star}}{\Delta t}$